TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

     > is called for, the container creates it if required, and maintains
     > a reference to it.

-3. If the type hasn\'t been registered as a singleton, the container
+3. If the type hasn't been registered as a singleton, the container
-    > returns a new instance, and doesn\'t maintain a reference to it.
+    > returns a new instance, and doesn't maintain a reference to it.

 The following code example shows how the RequestProvider type that was previously registered with Autofac can be resolved: